coffeedave/greenpower-racing-datalogger/README.md

 Each of these sesnors is connected to a Raspberry Pi which reads from them frequently and writes the details from each to a file.

 After the race, the file can be copied to another computer and then analysed

+## Taking it Further
+Once the basic data logger is built there are lots of ways to extend the project, and the direction is up to the members of the racing team, but some ideas are:

+- Add additional sensors for other areas of the car
+- Be able to connect remotely to the data logger to get data quickly after a race
+- Make the data logger upload to a server so you can view Real-Time race information
+- Get the data logger to output in formats that can be read by professional racing software such as [VBOX Circuit Tools](https://www.vboxmotorsport.co.uk/index.php/en/circuit-tools) (which is free to use)

 # Hardware Needed
 All hardware can be obtained easily from thepihut or Amazon.
 Total cost is around £85 (2025 prices).
 Cost can be reduced by leaving out optional components, or reducing the number of sensors used.